-Elizabeth has taught and directed high school theater for 25 years and now teaches at-risk students at an alternative high school in Colorado Springs.
+Elizabeth has taught and directed high school theater and English for 28 years and now teaches English and Yoga at CIVA Charter High School in Colorado Springs.
 She has been involved in the Colorado Springs theater scene as an Actor, Director, Set Designer and Volunteer Coordinator.
 She has been a recipient of the Pikes Peak Arts Council Award for Best Actress and Set Designer, works with many community volunteer organizations, and is also a member of the Pikes Peak Philharmonic.

 Greg Lanning has been involved in theatre for over 50 years since accepting the role of Oliver in 7th grade.
 He is an alumnus of the American Academy of Dramatic Arts in Pasadena CA and has been involved in productions from New York to California, Iowa, and Colorado.
 He resides with his wife in the mountains of Colorado.
 He holds an MA in counseling and works professionally in the mental health field.

 Melissa has been active in Colorado Springs theater and film projects for the last 25 years.
 She has served as a Stage Manager, Assistant Director, House Manager, Set Builder, Painter, Poster Artist, Lighting Tech, Production Assistant, and now Video and Sound Editor.
 In her day job, she works with students with learning disabilities and other challenges to help them find their way through writing, foreign language, and even calculus.

 Alison: Alison is an undergraduate student at Colorado State University, Fort Collins, studying Social Work with a minor in Leadership Studies.
 She has previously been involved in theatre since the age of 8, starring in both local and school theatre productions.
 Alison is currently a singer in CSU’s premier soprano/alto a capella group, Mosaic.